June 25-26th 2016: To celebrate its tenth anniversary, the

 Quai Branly Museum

 organizes meetings with CNRS researchers.
-On this occasion, I will present our joint work with Patrice Abry and Herwig Wendt concerning the classification of Van Gogh paintings and the issues its raises for stylometry.
+On this occasion, I presented our joint work with Patrice Abry and Herwig Wendt concerning the classification of Van Gogh paintings and the issues its raises for stylometry.

-February 2016: INSMI (CNRS Institute for Mathematics) announces that Wilson Bases
+February 2016: INSMI (CNRS Institute for Mathematics) announced that Wilson Bases

 (joint construction with Ingrid Daubechies and Jean-Lin Journé) are a key component of the detection algorithm that located the signature of coalescent binary black holes in gravitational waves.
 This paper (Gazette des Mathématiciens, April 2016, in french) explains why Wilson bases are used in the detection of gravitational waves.

-September-October 2015: Our joint work with Patrice Abry and Herwig Wendt on the classification of Van Gogh paintings based on multifractal attributes is selected by CNRS and RATP as part of the fresco
+September-October 2015: Our joint work with Patrice Abry and Herwig Wendt on the classification of Van Gogh paintings based on multifractal attributes was selected by CNRS and RATP as part of the fresco

 Le couloir du temps in the corridor of the Paris Metro station Montparnasse.